-A first timer’s guide to buying a caravan
+Beginners' guide to buying a new or second-hand caravan

-New to caravanning?
+Want to give the mobile-home holiday a go?
 Here’s all you need to know about buying a caravan.

 Contrary to the stereotype, caravans aren’t the sole domain of so-called grey nomads – the average caravan owner in Australia is 33 years old, according to research by the Caravan Industry Association of Australia (CIAA).

-As travel restrictions ease, domestic tourism is booming, with caravanning and camping leading the charge.
-RACV Cobram resort manager Gary Hunt says caravan parks across the country, including his own by the banks of the Murray, are experiencing huge demand with an influx of bookings for the short term and well into the year.
-“People who traditionally might have spent money on an overseas holiday are realising that might not be possible for some time, and many are using the money to invest in a caravan that they can use for many years to come.
+“People who traditionally might have spent money on an overseas holiday are realising that might not be possible for some time, and many are using the money to invest in a caravan that they can use for many years to come,” he says.

 Even before COVID struck, registrations for recreational vehicles were at a record high.